 There’s a sort of otherworldly feeling about what it generates.

+For some reasons eyes remain a problem in the images which have been generated.
 With that in mind I thought I would try some landscapes to see how the AI would handle those.

 Here’s a good video I recently got recommended describing the various versions of Dungeons & Dragons, along with the advantages/disadvantages they have and similar alternatives available.